The Only Organization Working Exclusively to Conserve and Restore

 Know Your Natives: A Pictorial Guide to California Native Grasses - Written by Jeanette Wrysinski Photography, design, and layout by David Rosen/Wildside Photography & Public Relations Copyright © 2000 by Yolo County Resource Conservation District

-Field Guide for Common California Rangeland and Pasture Plants of California.
-2016.
+Field Guide for Common California Rangeland and Pasture Plants 2016.
 Authors: Larry Forero, Josh Davy, Sheila Barry, James Bartolome, and Stephanie Larson.

 Sedges of Marin County - both image and text keys for identifying sedges.
 This guide is a resource to assist plant specialists, students and amateur enthusiasts in sedge identification in Marin County and the San Francisco Bay Area.